 In light of the above, it is reasonable to think that, notwithstanding the inevitable performance loss, cloud techniques will progressively spread into HPC environments.
 As an example, Rocks, the widely used Linux distribution for HPC clusters, provides support for virtual clusters starting from release 5.1 [8].
 Virtual clusters are independent and separately configurable clusters sharing the same HPC hardware.
-However, the availability of virtualization software out-of-the-box might be not sufficient to decide to switch to virtualized environments for the typical HPC users, namely, scientists running high-performance losses involved.
+However, the availability of virtualization software out-of-the-box might be not sufficient to decide to switch to virtualized environments for the typical HPC users, namely, scientists running high-performance codes.
+Before making the choice, they would be aware of the performance losses involved.
 But, unfortunately, these have not yet been extensively evaluated and analyzed.